Better Me

 5. Check medication labels to see if they contain aspirin.
 Products like Pepto-Bismol, Alka-Seltzer and combination cold medicines can contain aspirin.

-Watch for these signs of Reye’s syndrome
+Watch for these symptoms of Reye’s syndrome

 Children with Reye’s syndrome can get worse quickly.
 Symptoms include diarrhea, rapid breathing, vomiting, lethargy, irrational behavior, paralysis in the arms and legs, and seizures.